gorgeous-george/dummy_shop/development_log.md

 ```
 - updating pip for future use
 - installing Django framework
+- installing required libraries such as Pillow (work with pictures)
 - starting a django project for "shop" microservice.
 Namely, it is creation of manage.py file and "core" directory containing main django settings
 - creating initial "requirements.txt" file supposed to keep the list of all required relations/libraries
 - deactivation of the virtual environment
 ```
 $ pip install -U pip
 $ pip install django
+$ pip install Pillow
 $ django-admin startproject core .
 $ pip freeze > requirements.txt
 $ deactivate